 After laying the tile beads successfully, start with the second one repeating the procedure and work your way up.
-Don’t think about the partial pieces yet, make sure that the whole pieces are installed first.
+Don’t think about the partial pieces yet.
+Make sure that the whole piece is installed first.

 Step 6: Cutting the partial pieces

-After laying the whole tiles, use a ruler to measure the horizontal and the vertical of the left space.
+After laying the whole tiles, use a ruler to measure the left space’s horizontal and vertical.
 Remove the metric of the tile spacers.
 This is the size you need to cut your tile.
-Mark the tile with a marker or a pencil of the bottom side.
+Mark the tile with a marker or a pencil on the bottom side.

 Take the tile cutter and place the tile face up.
-Make a test run, leaving around 1 cm more on the tile to make sure that the cutting wheel will run along the line.
+Make a test run, leaving around 1 cm more on the tile to ensure that the cutting wheel will run along the line.
 Run the cutting blade once again along the line of the tile.
 After you remove the tile apply a little pressure to break it.
-When you lay it on the splashback, make sure to position the cut edge on the outside of the splashback.
+When you lay it on the splashback, make sure to position the cut edge outside the splashback.